brikis98/ping-play/README.md

 Instructions:

 1. `git clone` this repository
-2. Run `docker run -it -v /path/to/ping-play/:/app:rw -p 80:9000 brikis98/ping-play`
+2. Run `docker run -it -v $(pwd):/src -p 9000:9000 brikis98/ping-play`
 3. You should now be in the Play console.
-Use the `~run` command to start the app.
+Use the `run` command to start the app.

 # More info